opencooperativeecosystem/docs/Applications/current_architecture.md

 ## Gitlab

-Gitlab is used for work data by some groups.
+Gitlab is used for managing work by some groups.

 ## Kanban \("New UI"\)